• Fri. Apr 18th, 2025

 THE REPUBLIC OF VENICE

-The Republic of Venice aquired Cyprus by political means in the latter part of the 15th century.
-Europe at the time was wise to the threat of the emerging Ottoman Empire and the Republic of Venice not only saw Cyprus as a rigid trading hub, but as an excellent military base to help counter the Ottoman threat from the east.
-The Venetians to counter the Ottoman threat made significant improvements to the island’s infrastructure almost immediately and constructed a number of bridges and forts.
-They also built new Catholic churches and monastaries and garrisoned the island with a professional army.
-As the Venetians were prominently a trading empire they constructied a new modern harbour near Arsinoe, which was essential for them and they re-enforced and garrisoned the fortifications that were built by the franks at Arsinoe.
-Even though a coalition of Cathiolic forces were victorious at the sea battle of Lapento in 1571, the Ottomans still took full control of Cyprus after numerous battles on the island later in the same year.
-One of these battles sets the historical setting for Shakespear’s Othello who commanded a Venetian garrison on the island at the time.
+The Republic of Venice took control Cyprus by political means in the latter part of the 15th century.
+Europe at the time was wise to the threat of the emerging Ottoman Empire and the Republic of Venice not only saw Cyprus as a rigid trading hub, but as an excellent military base to counter the Ottoman threat.
+The Venetians made significant improvements to the island’s infrastructure almost immediately and constructed several new bridges and forts.
+They also built several new Catholic churches and monastaries and garrisoned the island with a professional army.
+The Venetians constructied a new modern harbour near Arsinoe and they re-enforced and garrisoned the fortifications that were built by the franks at Arsinoe.
+Although a coalition of Cathiolic forces were victorious at the sea battle of Lapento in 1571, the Ottomans still took full control of Cyprus in the same year.
+One of these battles sets the historical setting for Shakespear’s Othello, who commanded a Venetian garrison in Cyprus at that time.

 The Venetion Trade Routes In The 16th Century